xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.md

     ![pc-attr-assign-1-1.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-assign-1-1.png)
     This will open a page where you can manage product class attributes for this product.

-2. Chose __Global__ in the drop-down to access the subsection where you can add and assign {% link "global" ref_HzMkgc0q %} and product class attributes to this product.
+2. Choose __Global__ in the drop-down to access the subsection where you can add and assign {% link "global" ref_HzMkgc0q %} and product class attributes to this product.
     ![pc-attr-assign-2-1.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-assign-2-1.png)
 3. On the page that opens, click **Change** to assign a product class to this product:
     ![pc-attr-assign-1.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-assign-1.png)
 4. Chose the required product class from the drop-down:
     ![pc-attr-assign-2.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-assign-2.png)
-5. Click **Save changes** to assihn the chosen product class to the product
+5. Click **Save changes** to assign the chosen product class to the product
     ![pc-attr-assign-3.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-assign-3.png)
 6. The product class has been assigned to the product along with all product class attributes that are configured for it.
     ![pc-attr-assign-4.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-assign-4.png)